-An area or premises operated as a commercial enterprise, generally providing space for seasonal accommodations for transient occupancy or use by tourists occupying camping trailers, self-propelled campers, tents, cabins and/or lodges.
+An area or premises located on a single lot, operated as a commercial enterprise, generally providing space in the form of campsite pads for seasonal accommodations for transient occupancy or use by customers occupying camping units.
 A campground shall be designed for seasonal occupancy, as opposed to permanent year-round occupancy, and shall not be construed to mean a Mobile Home Park (as defined in this Ordinance).
-A structure, or portion thereof, containing facilities for washing motor vehicles by hand or by using production-line, automated or semi-automated methods for washing, whether or not employing a chain conveyor, blower, steam-cleaning or similar mechanical device.
+All campgrounds shall comply with the defined uses and regulations in